Wednesday, 30 April 2025

 Killed said hope dead

-Then the one-to-one care that's simply not there
+Then the one-to-one care that's barely there

 A youthful social worker now dreads our calls

-almost as much as the tired hospital staff, when asked to get another round of drinks in
+almost as much as the tired hospital staff,

 dread yours

-Although in no way meant
+Ironic, though in no way meant

 Sunday, 6 April 2025